 I kicked Dave out until I found somewhere else for me and the kids to live.
 Kayleigh immediately updated her relationship status on Facebook, saying she and Dave had been in a relationship since a month before I’d found out.

 As soon as the kids and I moved out, Dave and Kayleigh moved in.
-Somehow, they ended up in the news.
+Somehow, they literally ended up in the news.
 Dave said, ‘Of course I regret the way it happened.
 What do you want me to say?’
 Kayleigh said, ‘Yes, the way it happened was wrong, but we’re happy and want to get on with things!
 I’m finding it funny to be honest.
 Tell her well done for me.’
 I couldn’t wait for a divorce.

 It’s been 3 years since I found out about Dave and Kayleigh’s affair.
 We are now divorced.
 They stayed together for two years but are no longer in a relationship.
 It took me a very long time to even remotely come to terms with what they did to me, to my family.
-Every single day I would cry, feel anger, feel hate towards them.
+Every single day I would cry, feel anger and hate towards them.
 But mostly I hated myself.
 Hated myself for not being a better wife.
 I felt ugly, fat, and not good enough to keep him interested.
 I thought it was my fault.